miasmos/hex-tooltip-bot/README.md

 ## !join

 Joins a channel if hxtbot is not blocked from joining it.
+Only the channel owner can use this command.

 ## !killer